zutherb/AppStash/README.md

 ## Overview

-This application gives architects and developer an running example, how a microservice web-application can be build.
+This application will give architects and developer an example how a microservice web application architecture can looks like.
 The application is based on the **AngularJS Phone Catalog** and **MongoDB Pizza Shop**, which can be found on Github:
 - [AngularJS Phone Catalog Tutorial Application](https://github.com/angular/angular-phonecat)
 - [MongoDB Pizza Shop](https://github.com/comsysto/mongodb-onlineshop)

+The application shows a small online shop for mobile devices that implements the following use cases.
+An user is able to see different catalogs of mobile devices and is able to order them.

+In a future phase the online shop will be deployed on the following cluster nodes:

+    Catalog Application Server    --> angular frontend for catalog data and create a basket Checkout Application Server   --> react frontend for ordering a basket Backend Server                --> all services that are needed from both frontends are deployed on this server

 ![Architecture Overview](https://raw.githubusercontent.com/zutherb/AppStash/ci-server/external/images/deployment-diagram.png)

 ## Prerequisites